-Sarasota Visitation & Child Custody Attorneys
+Sarasota Child Custody Lawyers

-- Child’s school and home history;
+- The child’s school and home history

-- How permanent the proposed home is;
+- The permanent nature of the proposed home

-- Continuity of the situation;
+- Continuity of the situation

-- Parents’ ability to provide;
+- Parents’ ability to provide for the child

 - Ability to meet the child’s developmental needs

-Common Issues With Child Custody & Time Sharing
+Common Issues With Child Custody & Visitation